marco262/my_wiki/data/onednd/class/barbarian.md

 ### Level 1: Weapon Mastery

 Your training with weapons allows you to use the [Mastery](/onednd/general/equipment#mastery-properties) property of two kinds of Simple or Martial Melee weapons of your choice, such as Greataxes and Handaxes.
-Whenever you finish a Long Rest, you can practice weapon drills and change one of those weapon choices.
+Whenever you finish a [[glossary:Long Rest]], you can practice weapon drills and change one of those weapon choices.

 When you reach certain levels in this class, you gain the ability to use the Mastery properties of more kinds of weapons, as shown in the Weapon Mastery column of the Barbarian table.

 ### Level 2: Danger Sense

 You gain an uncanny sense of when things aren't as they should be, giving you an edge when you dodge perils.
-You have Advantage on Dexterity saving throws, unless you have the Incapacitated condition.
+You have Advantage on Dexterity saving throws, unless you have the [[glossary:Incapacitated]] condition.

 ### Level 2: Reckless Attack